mikejarema/hunting_season/README.md

 There are two ways to run tests:

-1. `env TOKEN=mytoken bundle exec rake` which stubs out all of the calls to Product Hunt's API to local files.
+1. `bundle exec rake` which stubs out all of the calls to Product Hunt's API to local files.

-2. `env TOKEN=mytoken SKIP_CALL_STUBS=true bundle exec rake` which runs tests against live data from the Product Hunt API.
+2. `TOKEN=mytoken SKIP_CALL_STUBS=true bundle exec rake` which runs tests against live data from the Product Hunt API.

 ## Contributing